SubhanshSingh/PythonLearning/README.md

 # PythonLearning
 Testing Python programs

-This project is now changed from Github
+This project is now changed from local